Leprosy in Our Time – Medical and Social Challenges

 While leprosy can be cured with multidrug therapy, and while early diagnosis and treatment help prevent nerve involvement leading to disability, there remains plenty of scope for further research.
 Research priorities include: a simple diagnostic tool to identify persons and communities at risk of developing the disease before symptoms appear; an effective treatment for leprosy reaction, one of the causes of disability; and a new drug regimen in anticipation of the emergence of drug-resistant bacteria.

-Role of people affected by leprosy
+Role of persons affected by leprosy

-As part of efforts to sustain the quality of leprosy services and reduce the burden of leprosy in the world, the WHO has recognized the important contribution that people affected by leprosy can make.* Areas of involvement include helping in the early detection of leprosy in persons around them and identifying those in need of rehabilitation.
-The guidelines also recognize that by having people affected by leprosy share their experiences with opinion leaders and the mass media, this will help to lessen the stigma attached to leprosy in society.
+As part of efforts to sustain the quality of leprosy services and reduce the burden of leprosy in the world, the WHO has recognized the important contribution that persons affected by leprosy can make.* Areas of involvement include helping in the early detection of leprosy in persons around them and identifying those in need of rehabilitation.
+The guidelines also recognize that by having persons affected by leprosy share their experiences with opinion leaders and the mass media, this will help to lessen the stigma attached to leprosy in society.

 * Guidelines for strengthening participation of persons affected by leprosy in leprosy services.
 (WHO, 2011)